arrow-left

 Fixed metadata

 Authoritative fixed sensor metadata is available for each of the sensor datasets.
 This has been extended to include factory calibrated spectral response and relative spectral response information.
-For more information, please see the sensor-metadata repository on Github.
+For more information, please see the sensor-metadataarrow-up-right repository on Github.

 Runtime metadata

-Runtime metadata for each sensor run is stored in the metadata.json
+Runtime metadata for each sensor run is stored in the metadata.json files in each sensor output directory.

 Reference data